TALKING SHOP WITH SHAWN RUDIMANedit

-This past May I met up with one of my favourite techno producers, Shawn Rudiman, in Detroit.
+In May 2013 I met up with one of my favourite producers, Shawn Rudiman, in Detroit.
 We met at the venue where he was setting up for the Sub/Division afterparty during the Movement festival.
-Check out the video a bit farther down on this page to see part of his set.

 A native of Pittsburgh and a self proclaimed synth nerd, Shawn is known for his deep, soulful style of techno, and for his live improvised sets which he constructs on the fly using a horde of vintage machines.